jslhcl/jslhcl.github.io/_posts/2014-07-19-Coders-At-Work-notes.markdown

 # Joe Armstrong
 I think the lack of reusability comes in object-oriented languages, not in functional languages.
 Because the problem with object-oriented language is they've got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.

+What I've learned is, programming when you're tired, you write crap and you throw it all away the next day.

+I have noticed over the years, the really good code I would write was when I'm in complete flow -- just totally unaware of time: not even really thinking about the program, just sitting there in a relaxed state just typing this stuff and watching it come out on the screen as I type it in.
+That's code's going to be OK.

+It's a movtivating force to implement something; I really recommand it.
+If you want to understand C, write a C compiler.
+If you want to understand Lisp, write a Lisp compiler or a Lisp interpreter.

+Things you don't do are difficult and things you've done are easy.

+Then there's -- I don't know if I read it somewhere or if I invented myself -- Joe's Law of Debugging, which is that all errors will be plus/minus three statements of the place you last changed the program.

+I think the code is the answer to a problem.
+If you don't have the spec or you don't have any documentation, you have to guess what the problem is from the answer.
+You might guess wrong.

+Do good stuff.
+If you don't do good stuff, in good areas, it doesn't matter what you do.